Beginner credit card plan: over 500K points in 12 to 15 months

 This post was first published a year ago.
 Since then some new credit cards and new credit card benefits have hit the scenes, and many welcome offers have changed.
 So, I’ve rewritten this post to reflect current conditions.
 Please note that this is a constantly shifting landscape so recommendations for even 3 months from now may no longer be valid at that time.
 If you subscribe to our newsletter, though, you’ll be kept up to date with these changes as they happen.

 Caution!
 There’s a reason that credit card companies are willing to give away points & miles.
 They make a lot of money from interest and fees.
-Interest and fee payments can quickly wipe out the benefits gained from signup bonuses.
+Interest and fee payments can quickly wipe out the benefits gained from welcome bonuses.
 The only way to come out ahead is to pay your credit card bills in full, every month.
-If you can’t do that, then I highly recommend against signing up for new credit cards.
+If you can’t do that, then I highly recommend against applying for new credit cards.
 Further, every year when annual fees come due you should evaluate whether the card is worth the fee.
 If not, cancel it or call to downgrade it to a fee free card.
 To avoid losing points, see our checklist for cancelling credit cards.

 Assumptions